JoseRoca/WinFBX/docs/Strings/CRegExp Class.md

 The string 'apt' occurs on a nonword boundary in the word 'Chapter' but on a word boundary in the word 'aptitude'.
 For the \\B nonword boundary operator, position is not important because the match is not relative to the beginning or end of a word.

+#### Alternation and Grouping

+Alternation allows use of the '\|' character to allow a choice between two or more alternatives.
+Expanding the chapter heading regular expression, you can expand it to cover more than just chapter headings.
+However, it is not as straightforward as you might think.
+When alternation is used, the largest possible expression on either side of the '\|' character is matched.
+You might think that the following expressions for JScript and VBScript match either 'Chapter' or 'Section' followed by one or two digits occurring at the beginning and ending of a line:

+Example

+"^Chapter|Section [1-9][0-9]{0,1}$"

+Unfortunately, the regular expression shown above matches either the word 'Chapter' at the beginning of a line, or 'Section' and whatever numbers follow that, at the end of the line.
+If the input string is 'Chapter 22', the expression shown above only matches the word 'Chapter'.
+If the input string is 'Section 22', the expression matches 'Section 22'.
+But that is not the intent here so there must be a way to make that regular expression more responsive to what you're trying to do and there is.

+You can use parentheses to limit the scope of the alternation, that is, make sure that it applies only to the two words, 'Chapter' and 'Section'.
+However, parentheses are also used to create subexpressions and possibly capture them for later use, something that is covered in the section on backreferences.
+By taking the regular expressions shown above and adding parentheses in the appropriate places, you can make the regular expression match either 'Chapter 1' or 'Section 3'.

+The following regular expression uses parentheses to group 'Chapter' and 'Section' so the expression works properly.

+"^(Chapter|Section) \[1-9]\[0-9]{0,1}$"

+Although these expressions work properly, the parentheses around 'Chapter\|Section' also cause either of the two matching words to be captured for future use.
+Since there is only one set of parentheses in the expression shown above, there is only one captured submatch.
+This submatch can be referred to using the Submatches collection.

+In the above example, you merely want to use the parentheses to group a choice between the words 'Chapter' and 'Section'.
+To prevent the match from being saved for possible later use, place '?:' before the regular expression pattern inside the parentheses.
+The following modification provides the same capability without saving the submatch:

+"^(?:Chapter|Section) \[1-9]\[0-9]{0,1}$"

+In addition to the '?:' metacharacters, there are two other non-capturing metacharacters used for something called lookahead matches.
+A positive lookahead, specified using ?=, matches the search string at any point where a matching regular expression pattern in parentheses begins.
+A negative lookahead, specified using '?!', matches the search string at any point where a string not matching the regular expression pattern begins.

+For example, suppose you have a document containing references to Windows 3.1, Windows 95, Windows 98, and Windows NT.
+Suppose further that you need to update the document by finding all the references to Windows 95, Windows 98, and Windows NT and changing those reference to Windows 2000.
+You can use the following regular expression, which is an example of a positive lookahead, to match Windows 95, Windows 98, and Windows NT:

+"Windows(?=95 |98 |NT )"

+Once the match is found, the search for the next match begins immediately following the matched text, not including the characters included in the look-ahead.
+For example, if the expressions shown above matched 'Windows 98', the search resumes after 'Windows' not after '98'.